100 sports records and the stories behind them

 That’s why Stacker compiled a list of 100 sports records from the 20th and 21st centuries, and the stories behind them.
 Sources included statistical databases, Hall of Fame records, official league records, record books, and news reports.

 Most baseball buffs know that Nolan Ryan holds the record for most strikeouts in a season, but do you know how many innings he had to pitch in his final start of the 1973 season to break Sandy Koufax’s mark?
 There are plenty of hoop heads who can easily remember that Mike Krzyzewski has the most career NCAA basketball wins, but can they name the coach who previously had the most victories across all levels of college hoops?

-Not all of the records are great athletic feats of strength, but they provide interesting fodder nonetheless—anyone who can crush more than one can per second deserves a tip of the hat, don’t you think?
-This story also examines important records beyond pro and college sports—like the X Games athlete who overcame serious injury to inspire in 2009—and recognize just plain impressive control over body and mind (like averaging almost three pull-ups a minute over a 24-hour period).
+Not all of the records are great athletic feats, but they provide interesting fodder nonetheless—anyone who can crush more than one can per second deserves a tip of the hat, don’t you think?
+This story also examines important records beyond pro and college sports—like the X Games athlete who overcame a serious injury to inspire us in 2009—and recognizes just plain impressive control over body and mind (like averaging almost three pull-ups a minute over a 24-hour period).

 You may also like: Iconic jerseys of the MLB then and now

 Cy Young holds the MLB record for complete games with 749.
 During a 22-year career, Young pitched 7,356 innings, also a record.
 Young also holds records for wins, losses, starts, hits allowed and earned runs allowed.

 1919: Babe Ruth’s reported 587-foot home run